iNavFlight/inav/docs/Telemetry.md

 7.This same as 6, but sensor 3 is GPS_STATUS, 10 is ARMED, 16 is MODE.

+64.Same as 0, but battery voltage reported as average cell voltage (Vbat / number of cells).
+Intended for unmodified i6 transmitter.

 131.This same as 3, but sensor 16 (type SPEED) is in m/s.

 132.This same as 4, but sensor 16 (type SPEED) is in m/s.